 In preparation for configuring your SAN and setting up your ESXi system to use SAN storage, review the requirements and recommendations.

-Make sure that the SAN storage hardware and firmware combinations you use are supported in conjunction with ESXi systems.
+- Make sure that ESXi systems support the SAN storage hardware and firmware combinations you use.
 For an up-to-date list, see the VMware Compatibility Guide.

-Make sure the storage device driver specifies a large enough queue.
-You can set the queue depth for the physical HBA during system setup.
-For information on changing queue depth for HBAs and virtual machines, see the vSphere Troubleshooting documentation.
+- Make sure that the storage device driver specifies a large enough queue.
+You can set the queue depth for the physical HBA during a system setup.

-On virtual machines running Microsoft Windows, increase the value of the SCSI TimeoutValue parameter to 60.
-This increase allows Windows to better tolerate delayed I/O resulting from path failover.
+- On virtual machines running Microsoft Windows, increase the value of the SCSI TimeoutValue parameter to 60.
+With this increase, Windows can tolerate delayed I/O resulting from a path failover.
 For information, see Set Timeout on Windows Guest OS.